kubernetes/community/keps/sig-node/0014-runtime-class.md

 > _The `node.k8s.io` API group would eventually hold the Node resource when `core` is retired.
 > Alternatives considered: `runtime.k8s.io`, `cluster.k8s.io`_

-There are 3 categories of fields that may be included in the `RuntimeClassSpec`:

-1. **Runtime setup** - These fields control the behavior of the runtime in some way, including configuring arbitrary options in the runtime (`Parameters`), and eventually specifying resource overhead.
-This is the focus of this initial proposal.
-2. **Compatibility validation** - These fields declare support for various features, and pods are validated against them in admission.
-This category, along with the admission controller, will be addressed in a subsequent update to this proposal.
-3. **Informational** - These fields surface semantic properties of the runtime to guide runtime selection.
-Examples could include hardware virtualization, stability, and I/O performance class.
-These fields are out-of-scope for the initial proposal.

-#### API Specification

 _(This is a simplified declaration, syntactic details will be covered in the API PR review)_